-Miss Allison's MFA and BFA from Ashwood University, attended Philadelphia College for the Performing Arts (UARTS), U of MA at Amherst certificate in Arts Management.
-Additional professional training from Philadanco.
-In New York City, she trained at the Ailey School, Rod Rodgers Dance Company, the Performance Institute, and the Broadway Dance Center where she was awarded a scholarship.
+Celebrating 30+ years as an independent female in the performing arts world, Pew Arts & Heritage Dance Advance Awardee, Jaye Allison holds an MFA from Ashwood University, attended Philadelphia College for the Performing Arts (UARTS), and completed a UMass at Amherst certificate in Arts Management.
+Her training includes: Philadanco, the Ailey School, Rod Rodgers Dance Company, the Performance Institute, and Broadway Dance Center where she was awarded a scholarship.
 Her teachers included the best in the modern, jazz and tap dance arena, including; Frank Hatchett, Maurice Hines, Hinton Battle and Cecilia Marta.

 Robert F. Burden, Jr. is the founder and artistic director of Tap Team Two and Company, a Philadelphia tap company which has been in existence since 1992.
 Robert has performed and taught all over the world and was a teacher at the University of the Arts for over 20 years.
 He passes on the Philadelphia street hoofing style as well as the teachings and "etudes" of the late LaVaughn Robinson.
 He is a Philadelphia dance treasure.